qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Contagious borrowing also applies to containers.
 Borrowing one element in `Vec` also borrows the whole `Vec`.

 For looping on `Vec` is very common.
 Rust provides concise container for-loop syntax `for x in &vec {...}`.
-However, it has an implicit iterator that keeps borrowing the whole container, thus involve contagious borrow issue.
+However, it has **an implicit iterator that keeps borrowing the whole container**, thus involve contagious borrow issue.

 For example, if you want to mutate the container while looping on it: